-CUL 145 Introduction to Dining Room Protocol
+CUL 145 Dining Room Service

-Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 2; CUL 110 minimum grade "C", may enroll concurrently
+Academic Reading and Writing Levels of 6; Academic Math Level 2 or concurrent enrollment in MTH 067 or Level I Prerequisites: higher; CUL 110 minimum grade "C", may enroll concurrently

 Students in this course will be introduced to the service skills required in a restaurant that is open to the public.
-This live laboratory experience provides students with real world, hands-on experience in a learning setting.
-This unique restaurant allows students an opportunity to practice customer relations and management techniques while role-playing scenarios.
-Students enrolled in this course will be prepared to earn a nationally recognized alcohol service certification.
+This live laboratory environment provides students with real world, hands-on experience in a learning setting.
+This unique restaurant allows students to practice customer relations and management techniques.
+Students will be given the opportunity to earn nationally recognized certification for professional portfolio development.
+The title of this course was previously Introduction to Dining Room Protocol.

-CUL 150 Food Service Management and Supervision
+CUL 150 Management and Supervision

-Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 2; CUL 100 minimum grade "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Academic Math Level 2 or concurrent enrollment in MTH 067 or higher

-This course provides students an opportunity to gain a deeper understanding of management theory and supervision techniques related to operational management.
+In this course, students will gain a deeper understanding of management theory and supervision techniques related to operational management.
 This beginning course explores contemporary issues and trends managers face in today's hospitality operations.
 Students will be given the opportunity to earn nationally recognized certification for professional portfolio development.
-The title of this course was previously Food Service Management.
+The title of this course was previously Food Service Management and Supervision.